-Access Procedures
+(a) Access Procedures

-- (a) Access to Customer Credit Card Data - a.
-Access is authorized only for Township personnel who are responsible for processing or facilitating credit card transactions.
+- 1. Access to Customer Credit Card Data - (a) Access is authorized only for Township personnel who are responsible for processing or facilitating credit card transactions.
 Access may be granted by the supervisor of a department with Township approval to handle credit card information.
-Only authorized Township personnel may process credit card transactions or have access to documentation related to credit card transactions.

-b. Α copy ot this policy must be read and signed by authorized personnel on ınıtıal en npl oyme nt a and a annual ly ther eaf ter.
+Only authorized Township personnel may process credit card transactions or have access to documentation related to credit card transactions. - (b) A copy of this policy must be read and signed by authorized personnel on initial employment and annually thereafter.
+Signature:\\\\\\ Date:\\\\\\ - (c) Signed policies will be maintained by the department supervisor.

-Signature: Date:

-c.
-Signed policies will be maintained by the department supervisor.

-Transmission Procedures
+(b) Transmission Procedures